HentaiConnoisseur/RailMob/Modifying PathfindingGoals on Custom Monsters.md

-Adding/removing PathfindingGoals on Custom Monsters is simple once you get the hang of it.
+Adding/removing PathfinderGoals on Custom Monsters is simple once you get the hang of it.

 When removing or adding a PathfindingGoal on a Custom Monster, you must first specify the type of the PathfindingGoal.

-There are 2 goal types of PathfindingGoals.
+There are 2 goal types of PathfinderGoals.

-To figure out the goal type of the PathfindingGoal that you wish to add or remove, scroll down to 'Current PathfindingGoals' section
+To figure out the goal type of the PathfindingGoal that you wish to add or remove, scroll down to 'Current PathfinderGoals' section

 # Types